garethrepton/garethrepton.github.io/_posts/2019-11-17-FSharpPrimeCalculator.md

 * **Functions in F# are much, much more succinct that C#** - FSharp does not require the types of declarations that need to be done in C# to pass around functions, most stuff is inferred.
 * **I still don't quite know what a Monad is** - :)

-The f# solution I came up with is:
+The F# solution I came up with is:

      {% highlight FSharp %}